Lyalpha/ifuanal/docs/tutorial.rst

-Once all bins are fit, a call to :meth:`~ifuanal.IFUCube._parse_continuum` then reads these STARLIGHT output files and parses the information into the `"continuum"` entry in :attr:``results`` for each bin (see :ref:`results-dict`).
-The dictionary entry `"continuum"` is populated with the results of the STARLIGH fitting, please consulte the STARLIGHT documentation (section 6 of the version 4 manual) for more information on these.
+Once all bins are fit, a call to :meth:`~ifuanal.IFUCube._parse_continuum` then reads these STARLIGHT output files and parses the information into the `"continuum"` entry in :attr:`results` for each bin (see :ref:`results-dict`).
+The dictionary entry `"continuum"` is populated with the results of the STARLIGHT fitting, please consult the STARLIGHT documentation (section 6 of the version 4 manual) for more information on these.
 In particular, `"bases"` is the population mixture of the bases used to create the best fitting continuum and `"sl_spec"` is the synthetic spectrum.